 - What is the risk of wildfire on your property?

 As part of this class we will “coach” you in the writing of your own simple forestry plan that may qualify you for property tax reductions or conservation cost-share grants.

 - Class Sessions 6:30-9:30 PM Tuesday Evenings*

 Cost is per individual or couple from the same household/ownership.
+Children are welcome and may attend at no additional cost.
 Space is limited and is first-come, first-served.
-Cancellations must be received before March 16th to be eligible for a refund and are subject to a $10 processing fee.
+Cancellations must be received by September 7 to be eligible for a refund and may be subject to a $10 processing fee.

 - Eight evening class sessions taught by the state’s recognized experts

 - A digital library of reference materials and how-to guides

 - A copy of the book Native Trees of Western Washington